alecive/alecive.github.io/_posts/2015-04-30-CV-AlessandroRoncone.md

    end: 2011
    location: Università degli studi di Genova, IT
    location-link: http://www.unige.it
-   description: "In my thesis, I implemented a system able to leverage on a multisensory-based machine learning system in order to improve the detection and the identification of an object in the robot's workspace.
-In particular, I implemented an SVM-based system able to integrate between the visual system and the haptic information coming from the F/T sensor of the iCub robot.
+   description: "I implemented a multisensory machine learning system in order to improve the detection and the identification of an object in the iCub robot's workspace.
+Specifically, I implemented an SVM-based system able to integrate between the visual system and the haptic information coming from the F/T sensor of the iCub robot.
 The system proved to be successful in improving the vision-based detection of a set of objects by means of the haptic exploration of the same objects."
  - name: B.Sc. with honors in Biomedical Engineering
    title: Thesis title `Support Vector Machine Analysis applied to a Manipulator in a Non-Structured Environment`
    start: 2005
    end: 2009
    location: Università degli studi di Genova, IT
    location-link: http://www.unige.it
-   description: "This work dealt with the implementation of a system able to control a robotic arm and develop a goalkeeper-like behavior in an air hockey setup.
-The robot was using a supervised learning setup in order to understand which of the puck trajectories he previously experienced was scoring a point, and eventually developed the ability to prevent such points by predicting the final outcome of a trajectory given some initial acquisitions."
+   description: "I implemented a system able to control a PUMA robotic arm and develop a goalkeeper-like behavior in an air hockey setup.
+The robot was using a supervised learning technique in order to understand which of the puck trajectories he previously experienced was scoring a point.
+Based on this, it learned the ability to prevent such points by predicting the final outcome of a trajectory given some initial acquisitions.
+Its success rate was beyond 95%."
- - name: Student (with scolarship) at ISICT
+ - name: Student (with scholarship) at ISICT
    title:
    start: 2005
    end: 2008
    location: ISICT (Istituto Superiore di Studi in Tecnologie dell'Informazione e della Comunicazione)
    location-link: http://www.isict.it/
-   description: "ISICT is an acronym, that stands for <i>Institute of Advanced Studies in Information and Communication Technologies</i>.
-It is a consortium created in May 2003 that supports the courses provided by the University of Genoa in order to integrate them with a teaching that is the result of close collaboration between universities, companies and agencies.
-The goal is to  prepare young people for integration into the labor market, and as such I attended a number of additional courses ranging from <i>Marketing</i> to <i>Telecommunications</i> to <i>Aerospace Engineering</i>.
-I've been also selected for a scolarship, after a thorough examination (only three positions were available)."
+   description: "ISICT stands for <i>Institute of Advanced Studies in Information and Communication Technologies</i>.
+It is a consortium that integrates the courses provided by the University of Genoa with lessons held by industry leaders.
+The goal is to better prepare students for the labor market.
+To this end, I attended a number of additional courses ranging from <i>Marketing</i> to <i>Telecommunications</i> to <i>Aerospace Engineering</i>.
+I've been also selected for a scholarship, after a thorough examination (only three positions were available)."

 professional:
  - name: Post Doc